-The benefit of these kinds of online ads is that you can set it up so you only pay when the ad works.
+The benefit of these kinds of online ads is that you can set them up so you only pay when the ad is clicked.

 Imagine asking a local newspaper to only charge you when someone calls about your ad.
 There's no chance of that happening.
-However, this is exactly what this kind of online advertising allows you to do.
-This is known as “pay-per-click” advertising, which means you only pay when someone clicks on an ad and goes to your site.
-With pay-per-click advertising (such as ads on Facebook, Google, or Bing), you only have to pay for the ad when your advertisement accomplished its goal of placing people in your marketing funnel.
+However, this is exactly what online advertising allows you to do.
+Pay-per-click advertising means you only pay when someone clicks on an ad and is directed to your site and into your marketing funnel.

 Benefits of Online Pay-Per-Click Advertising

-- Most online pay-per-click advertisements allow you to be location specific – which means you can choose to have your advertisement seen only by individuals within ten, a hundred, or any number of miles of your specified location.
+Most online pay-per-click advertisements allow you to be location specific, which means you can choose to have your advertisement seen only by individuals within a certain-mile radius of a specified location.

-- Additionally, Facebook ads are interest-specific.
-(Do you really believe Facebook’s “like” feature is only for the user's benefit?)
-Facebook uses those “likes” and friendship relationships to help marketers reach certain people.
-This means, as a real estate marketer, you can choose to show your ad only to people who are interested in a certain topic.
+Additionally, Facebook ads are interest specific.
+(You didn’t think Facebook’s “like” feature was only for the user's benefit, did you?)
+Facebook uses likes and friendships to help marketers reach certain people.
+This means, as a real estate marketer, you can choose to show your ad only to people who have shown interest in a certain topic.

-- Finally, most pay-per-click advertising (especially Facebook) is demographically-specific, so you can advertise to specific ages or genders.
-For example, you can create a well-written advertisement to attract first time homebuyers by choosing to advertise only to people between the ages of twenty-two and thirty-two that live within ten miles of a property you are attempting to sell.
+Finally, most pay-per-click advertising (especially that of Facebook) is demographically specific, so you can advertise to certain ages or genders.
+For example, you can create a well-written advertisement to attract first-time homebuyers by choosing to advertise only to people between the ages of 22 and 32 living within 10 miles of a property you’d like to sell.

 How Online Ad Pricing Works

-“How much does it cost?” is a more difficult question than it may seem.
+“How much does it cost?” is a more difficult question to answer than it may seem.